garrettmichaelgeorge/incarnation-choir/README.md

 # Incarnation Anglican Church Choir

 Thank you for participating in the Advent and Christmas choir at Incarnation Anglican Church!
-Below is some information for the season.
+Below is information on the planned music, dates, and links to scores and recordings.

 ## Principal resources